Rock Springs Weather And Green River Weather 7 Day Forecast -

 Monday

 Isolated showers and thunderstorms after noon.
-Some of the storms could produce small hail and gusty winds.
-Mostly sunny, with a high near 66.
-Breezy.
+Some storms could be severe, with large hail, gusty winds, and heavy rain.
+Mostly sunny, with a high near 68.
+Windy, with a southeast wind 13 to 18 mph becoming south 27 to 32 mph in the afternoon.
+Winds could gust as high as 45 mph.
 Chance of precipitation is 20%.

 Monday Night